RayMaina/Project/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:
 SSH into the control node and follow the steps below:

-Copy the _____ file to _____.
+Copy the and file to
-Update the _____ file to include...
+Update the file to include
-Run the playbook, and navigate to ____ to check that the installation worked as expected.
+Run the playbook, and navigate to to check that the installation worked as expected.

 TODO: Answer the following questions to fill in the blanks:

-Which file is the playbook?
-Where do you copy it?
-Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?
+Which file is the playbook? myELK.yml and filebeat.yml  Where do you copy it? /etc/ansible Which file do you update to make Ansible run the playbook on a specific machine? hosts How do I specify which machine to install the ELK server on versus which to install Filebeat on?Using each machines unique private IP with ansible_python_interpreter=/usr/bin/python3 and assigning the correct server group for each
-_Which URL do you navigate to in order to check that the ELK server is running?
+_Which URL do you navigate to in order to check that the ELK server is running? http://IP Address of new VM:5601/app/kibana
 As a Bonus, provide the specific commands the user will need to run to download the playbook, update the files, etc.